Boycott: Application and uses

+Mobile applications have also been developed to support consumer boycotts by allowing users to scan barcodes or search brand names against campaign-specific boycott lists.
+Coverage of some such apps has raised questions about the reliability of the sources and criteria used to classify companies or products.

 As a response to consumer boycotts of large-scale and multinational businesses, some companies have marketed brands that do not bear the company's name on the packaging or in advertising.
 Activists such as Ethical Consumer produce information that reveals which companies own which brands and products so consumers can practice boycotts or moral purchasing more effectively.
 Another organization, Buycott.com, provides an Internet-based smart-phone application that scans Universal Product Codes and displays corporate relationships to the user.

 "Boycotts" may be formally organized by governments as well.
 In reality, government "boycotts" are just a type of embargo.
 Notably, the first formal, nationwide act of the Nazi government against German Jews was a national embargo of Jewish businesses on April 1, 1933.

 Where the target of a boycott derives all or part of its revenues from other businesses, as a newspaper does, boycott organizers may address the target's commercial customers.